-There is a lot of strange things that you didn’t know you needed knowledge about before you purchased your first car.
+There are a lot of strange things that you didn’t know you needed knowledge about before you purchased your first car.

-Taking care of your cars engine oil is one of the most important knowledge to have to make sure that your car is in good shape and to reduce the risks of expensive repair costs.
+How to take care of your car’s engine oil is some of the most important knowledge to have to make sure that your car is in good shape and to reduce the risks of expensive repair costs.

-One of these easy things to do is to check the engine oil level within short intervals.
+It is fairly easy to check the engine oil level within short intervals.